Office of the President

 Meet President Anthony L. Jenkins

-Born in Washington, D.C., and raised between the nation’s capital and North Carolina, Jenkins is a United States Army veteran who began his path to the presidency as a first-generation college graduate of Fayetteville State University.
+President Jenkins is a United States Army veteran who began his path to the presidency as a first-generation college graduate of Fayetteville State University.
 He earned a master’s degree from North Carolina Central University and a doctorate from Virginia Tech.
-President Jenkins is the first graduate in the history of Virginia Tech’s Higher Education and Student Affairs (HESA) doctoral program to become a college or university president.
+President Jenkins is the first graduate in the history of Virginia Tech’s Educational Leadership and Policy Studies doctoral program to become a college or university president.

-President Jenkins is married to his college sweetheart, Toinette Jenkins, who proudly serves as the First Lady of Coppin State University.
-They have two daughters.
+President Jenkins is married to his college sweetheart, Toinette Jenkins, who proudly serves as First Lady of Coppin State University.
+They have two daughters, Ashley, and Alicia.